 Dr. Mathur is an expert in the isolation and treatment of the risk factors related to cardiovascular disease.

 Her individualized healing programs are designed to help men and women with long term and chronic diseases, such as cardiovascular disease to improve their overall health and prevent the development of heart disease.

 Heart Disease is one of the most widespread causes of death in the United States and one of the most preventable diseases.
-Dr. Anju Mathur of Angel Longevity Medical Center offers an Alternative Functional Medical approach to treating and preventing cardiovascular disease to patients in the Los Angeles San Fernando Valley area of Studio City California.
+Dr. Anju Mathur of Angel Longevity Medical Center offers an Alternative Functional Medical approach to treating and preventing cardiovascular disease to her patients.

 Heart disease can refer to a number of heart conditions, which may include angina, arrhythmias, congestive heart failure, and coronary artery disease.

 Angina is pain in chest due to reduced blood flow through the arteries and weakening of the heart, and there are four types of angina.
 The first is chronic angina, and it occurs with physical exertion and stress.
 The second type is unstable angina, which can happen at rest or even while sleeping.
 Variant angina happens without warning, and it occurs with a spasm or tightening of the coronary artery.